juangburgos/QDeferred/README.md

 });
 ```

-The previous example will count in a thread from 0 to 4.
+The previous example will count in a thread from 0 to 4 and then stop.
 Note the need of the `mutable` keyword in the `QTimer::singleShot` callback, because the `stopLoopInThread` modifies the `QLambdaThreadWorker` state.

 One important fact to underscore, is that even after calling the `startLoopInThread` method, the `QLambdaThreadWorker` is still reusable.
-Meaning we can still call the `execInThread` while a cyle is executing, and it will work:
+Meaning we can still call the `execInThread` while a cyle is running, and it will work:

 ```c++
 int counter = 0;